 Harrison credits yoga with helping her overcome crippling anxiety attacks.
 She says she was suffering from nearly daily anxiety attacks when a doctor suggested that—in addition to prescribed medication—she try yoga.
 “Part of being in an anxiety attack is you feel like you’re out of control and you can’t get ahold of your breath” she explained.
 “I went to yoga, and through that, learned how to control my breath.
 In learning to control my breath, I was able to control my attacks.”

 “Yoga Rebel” Tara Stiles says that yoga not only relieves stress, it can also make you more efficient.
 “The cool thing about yoga is that it mirrors how you are in life,” Stiles tells Forbes.
 “If you practice in a way that you struggle to achieve perfection, that’s how you’ll behave at the office or at home.
 Practice how you can be easy and soft and bring that into your workplace.
 This will help you achieve more without burning out.”

 5. Yoga improves performance

-If you’re a cardio junkie or you live to lift weights, yoga may not be the first activity that comes to mind when planning your weekly workouts, but it will actually improve your overall athletic performance.
+If you’re a cardio junkie or you live to lift weights, yoga may not be the first activity that comes to mind when planning your weekly workout, but it will actually improve your overall athletic performance.
 Yoga Journal says that a regular yoga practice can help athletes increase flexibility and avoid injuries.